VICTOR JAMES ZAMMIT's

 to protest against the Ayatollah Homeini taking American

-hostages in Iran in 1979.
-Victor organized over a hundred
+American hostages.
+Victor organized over a hundred human

-human rights public meetings in the period 1970-1980.
+rights public meetings in the period 1970-1980.

-The mainstream newspaper The Sydney
+The mainstream newspaper The Sydney Morning

-Morning Herald published a report ‘Iran Crisis Protest’
+Herald published a report ‘Iran Crisis Protest’

 identifying Victor as the organizer of protest mass meeting